Agile Modeling Home Page

 • Post It

-Identify user interface requirements without committing to a design too early in the project.
+Identify user interface requirements without committing to a design too early in the initiative.

 Features